Spencerville Adventist Academy: History

 The Spencerville Seventh-day Adventist Church was officially organized December 27, 1941.
 For the first decade, the church focused on the building and further upgrading of a school.
 In September 1943, the Spencerville church school opened for the first time with six children from three families.
 In mid September 1948, the church established a separate structure for the school.
 This building of the school delayed the building of a permanent church structure until 1951.
 As time went by the members realized that it had been wise to focus on the school first.
 Along with an increase in school enrollment the church membership also increased.

 In 1995, planning began for significant development of what was then Spencerville Junior Academy.
 Soon after this, the school became a senior academy with an enrollment over 300 from K-12.
 In 2003, the church purchased property for a new facility and the groundbreaking ceremony took place April 19, 2009.

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, Physical Education, Health, Computer Applications, Fine Arts, and Electives.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.